gdbooks/3DCollisions/Chapter4/point_in_triangle.md

 #Point in Triangle

 There are a few ways to test if a point is inside a triangle.
 Most of them rely on the fact that a triangle is co-planar.
 That is, all 3 points of a triangle lie on the same plane.
+I'm going to describe three testing methods here, we will implement the third one.

+## Angle Test

+A common way to check if a point is in a triangle is to find the vectors connecting the point to each of the triangle's three vertices and sum the angles between those vectors.
+If the sum of the angles is __2\*pi__ then the point is inside the triangle, otherwise it is not.
+It works, but it is very slow.
+This text explains a faster and much easier method.

 ## Same Side Test